Anti-slavery and human trafficking statement 2020

 The management of human rights risk and impact in our business operations is embedded into existing management systems and processes.
 Our management teams are responsible for ensuring compliance with local laws and regulations.
 Our functional teams work with the business leaders to ensure compliance with this policy.

-We encourage the raising of questions and concerns related to ethical business practices and provide a range of channels for raising questions or concerns, anonymously if desired.
-This includes an externally hosted Ethics Line service, which is available to all employees, customers, suppliers or external stakeholders 24/7.
+We encourage the raising of questions and concerns related to ethical business practices and provide a range of channels for employees or any other persons to do so, anonymously if desired.
+This includes an externally hosted Speak Up Line service, which is available to all employees, customers, suppliers or external stakeholders 24/7.
 Concerns raised are reviewed by subject matter experts within the Group and by the Safety, Ethics & Sustainability Committee; we also seek external counsel where required.
-During 2020 no concerns were raised related to modern slavery or human trafficking via the Ethics Line or any other channel.
+During 2022 no concerns were raised related to modern slavery or human trafficking via the Speak Up Line or any other channel.

 In the event that any future investigation identifies confirmed or potential victims of modern slavery we will work to the best interests and protection of these individuals or groups.